Neo-Solon/Citizens-Standard/README.md

 > Build your own monetary system.
 Adjust K1, K2, K3 issuance channels and see how a citizen retires under your rules — then compare against Fed status quo, Chicago Plan, Friedman's k-rule, Bitcoin, Alaska PFD, UBI, and MMT.

-Companion tool to *The Citizens Standard: A Constitutional Monetary Architecture with Mode-Selectable Inflation Regimes* by Neo-Solon ([SSRN link to be added]).
+Companion tool to *The Citizens Standard: A Constitutional Monetary Architecture with Mode-Selectable Inflation Regimes* by Neo-Solon (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=6702518)

 ---